Diversity in Aging Research Pipeline Program

 The Training Office, within the Office of the Scientific Director, has developed a pilot program to enhance diversity within the NIA intramural research program and eventually within the biomedical research workforce.
 The Diversity in Aging Research Pipeline Program (DARPP), is a multi-entry pipeline program to develop and expose underrepresented minorities and socioeconomically disadvantaged students to aging research.
 Students will participate in ongoing NIH Training Programs to enter the pipeline and receive training from an NIA/IRP scientists in a highly mentored, structured environment.
 Long-term support and follow through will be provided to students as they matriculate through the various levels of education.
 We believe that this unique learning experience is for students who will soon evolve into our next generation of aging researchers.

 The National Institute on Aging (NIA), a research component of the National Institutes of Health (NIH) and the Department of Health and Human Services (DHHS), is the lead federal agency for aging, age-related disease, and Alzheimer’s disease research.
 The NIA Intramural Research Program’s (IRP).
 Diversity in Aging Research Pipeline Program (DARPP) seeks to enhance diversity within the workforce of aging-science researchers.
-The goal of the program is to provide professional development opportunities within the NIA IRP for underrepresented minorities and those from socioeconomically disadvantaged backgrounds.
-Opportunities exist in several NIA IRP laboratories ursuing varied types of research.
-More information about the NIA intramural program and participating faculty can be found here.
+The goal of the program is to provide professional development opportunities within the NIA IRP for underrepresented minorities, those from socioeconomically disadvantaged backgrounds, and those who have demonstrated a strong commitment to promoting diversity and inclusion.

-c/o Mrs. Taya Dunn Johnson
+The DARPP Selection Committee c/o Mrs. Taya Dunn Johnson

-Applications will be accepted from March 15, 2019 - April 30, 2019.
-Interviews will be conducted in May 2019 and June 2019.
+Applications will be accepted from October 1, 2020 - January 31, 2021.
+Interviews will be conducted in March - May 2021.

 The NIH is dedicated to building a diverse community in its training and employment programs.